kids

 "When you're getting into the granny era, you're lucky to get anything."

-With plenty of awards to her name - multiple BAFTAs, two Oscars, many Golden Globes and Emmy Awards, along with a Tony Award - Smith has excelled in her career.
+With plenty of awards to her name — multiple BAFTAs, two Oscars, many Golden Globes and Emmy Awards, along with a Tony Award — Smith excelled in her career.
+But during her time in the spotlight, she always said that fame was never her main goal.
+It was simply to act, and make lifelong connections along the way.

 And she did exactly that with Judi Dench.
-The pair both met in the early years of their time in theatre, and bonded quickly.
+The pair met in the early years of their time in theatre, and bonded quickly.

 "Judi’s the most tremendous friend.
 She's been a huge support and hugely loyal.
-That’s the point [of winning awards and doing well in your career] - it's for the other people who have helped and got you where you are, it's not really you," Smith said.
+That's the point [of winning awards and doing well in your career] — it's for the other people who have helped and got you where you are, it's not really you," Smith once said.

 Feature Image: Getty.